 Did you know?
 The Oslo Royal Guard has a King Penguin called Brigadier Sir Nils Olav III who is their colonel-in-chief and mascot!
 He lives in Edinburgh Zoo.
-This is because Norwegian Explorer, Roald Amundsen, gifted Edinburgh Zoo its first penguin in 1913!
+This is because of the Norwegian Explorer, Roald Amundsen, gifted Edinburgh Zoo its first penguin in 1913!
 Amundsen was the first person to reach the South Pole in 1911.

 What is the Oslo Changing of the Guard?

 The King’s Guard is stationed outside the palace 24 hours a day and 365 days of the year.
-There must be guards outside the palace at all times, even when the royal family are not residence!
+There must be guards outside the palace at all times, even when the royal family is not residence!

 The Oslo Changing of the Guard is when the sentries or gardisters who are on duty are relieved by a new batch of sentries.

 The elaborate ceremony is choreographed and involves lots of shouting and stomping.

 The soldiers march through the park and then switch hands with the old watchmen outside the watchmen’s house.
 The whole process takes around 40 minutes in total.

 Although the Oslo Changing of the Guard doesn’t have as much pomp and ceremoy like the ones at Buckingham Palace or Windsor Castle.
 It is still worth adding to your Oslo itinerary!